With hits now scarce, no-hitters on the rise

 One of the more unusual stretches for no-hitters came between 1988 and 1992.
 During that stretch, the hits per game numbers stayed between 8.62 and 8.75 every season, but the number of no-hitters varied widely.
 There was one in 1988, followed by zero in 1989, then seven each in 1990 and 1991.
 Then it was back to just one in 1992.

-”Over the last few years, everybody’s trying to hit homers,” Astros manager Dusty Baker said. ”And if you hit homers you’re going to foul back pitches, you’re going to swing and miss on balls, there’s very little bunting going on for hits.
-The unorthodox defenses take away a lot of hits up the middle.”

-In this era of hard-throwing relievers and fewer complete games, you might expect more combined no-hitters, but each one this has been a solo effort.
+In this era of hard-throwing relievers and fewer complete games, you might expect more combined no-hitters, but this year’s have all been solo efforts.

 The number of strikeouts hasn’t really been out of the ordinary in these no-hitters, and that might be part of the reason pitch counts weren’t out of control.
-The average number of strikeouts in this year’s no-hitters had been 9.2 through Turnbull’s masterpiece against the Mariners .
-Carlos Rodon of the Chicago White Sox had only seven in his no-hitter against Cleveland last month.
+The average number of strikeouts in this year’s no-hitters has been 9.2.
+Carlos Rodón of the Chicago White Sox had only seven in his no-hitter against Cleveland last month.

-Chapman insists more players are trying to hit home runs since the base hits have become so tough to come by.

-”There’s not many singles left,” he said. ”So I think that’s why you see guys trying to swing for more power because most of the hits are over the outfielder’s head or over the fence, which leads to bigger swings and more swings and misses.
-I think that’s kind of the way the game’s trending right now.”

 Perhaps the trend will subside a bit, but as long as hits are this hard to come by, a no-hitter will be a constant possibility.
 The question is whether these feats will still draw as much attention.